ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ### Bugs and fixes:

+1. Expected: Form is expected to send all information when its submitted.
+ - Testing: Filled out form and clicked submit.
-1. Form data not being sent for both name and email fields on contact page.
+ - Result: Form data not being sent for both name and email fields on contact page.
  - Fix: The inputs for first name, last name and e-mail weren't named.
 Once these inputs were named correctly the form worked as it should and all information was sent correctly.
+2. Expected: The footer scales down on mobile screens.
+ - Testing: Used dev tools to see how footer behaves on mobile sized screens.
-2. The social media icons on mobile were appearing over two lines.
+ - Result: The social media icons on mobile were appearing over two lines.
  - Fix: Used media query to display the icons at a smaller size on screens below 500px
+3. Expected: The header and navigation menu scale down on mobile screens.
+ - Testing: Used dev tools to see how header behaves on mobile sized screens.
-3. Header and navigation menu were too big on smaller screens and text appeared outside of the header area.
+ - Result: Header and navigation menu were too big on smaller screens and text appeared outside of the header area.
  - Fix: Created a new header and navigation bar using a [guide](https://frontendgyaan.com/how-to-create-a-responsive-header-menu-with-css/) on frontendgyann.com.
 I reused the logo and nav elements from my previous header and styled it to match my website.
+4. Expected: Images and text area on home page would scale down on mobile sized screens.
+ - Testing: Used dev tools to see how section behaves on mobile sized screens.
-4. Images and text area appeared too narrow on mission and about section on home page.
+ - Result: Images and text area appeared too narrow on mission and about section on home page on smaller screens.
- - Fix: Changed the main-page-grid padding from px to % made the page responsive on smaller screens.
+ - Fix: Changed the main-page-grid padding from px to % which made the page responsive on smaller screens and the section wasn't too narrow.
+5. Expected: Correct fonts used consistently across all pages.
+ - Testing: Checked font used across all pages.
-5. Incorrect font used for product banner.
+ - Result: Found the incorrect font was used on the product banner.
  - Fix: Styled banner heading to the correct font.
+6. Expected: Code validation would pass with no issues found.
+ - Testing: The code validation was tested using [W3C validator](https://validator.w3.org/).
+ - Result: One error was showing for unexpected height and width attribute in the google maps iframe.
+ - Fix: I had put height and width attributes into the code for the Google maps iframe, I resolved this by removing the properties from the iframe and changing the height and with properties using css instead and it passed with no issues found.

   There are no know unfixed bugs and the project will now be submitted.